Volodymyr-M/docs/_tabs/tasks.md

 You can add any texts to your task by filling in **Notes** field in **Task Properties** dialog.
 Use it for task description, contact information, ideas or any other text data.

 If a task has **Notes** field filled in, a special icon is shown for the task in the list of tasks.
-In Windows and Web versions of Ingantt hovering the mouse over the icon shows the note.
+On Windows, macOS and Web versions hovering the mouse over the icon shows the note.

 ## Resource Assignments and Units